aarondwi/aarondwi.github.io/CCLandscape.md

 IMHO cause other esoteric techniques, are either:

-1. Can't be used on distributed setting, cause too expensive (or no explanation how to do so at all)
+1. Can't be used on distributed setting, cause too expensive (any in-memory gain fully removed on distributed setting), or no explanation how to do so at all
 2. No explanation for management side (loading/updating ad-hoc data, add index, etc), but only focusing on performance.
+These management side basically should also go through serializable check (or is this the only way?)
 3. Hard to implement correctly, need lots of state tracking
 4. Most real world problem have clear, easy perf target (human speed) + easily shardable per user, low contention, with high contention only on specific combined metric (total likes, etc).
 Even percolator easily reach 2million/s.
 For those cant, usually very specific only (time series, HFT, etc)
 5. Focus more on higher contention, by somehow rescheduling/reordering to remove contention (but for real contention, still sequential, so not really an improvement, unless it is CRDT like)